afcarl/BART_budget/README.md

 This is a project to host the open data and analysis about the Bay Area Regional Transit system budget.

-Data Source: FOIA request delievered by BART Sept 15th, 2016
+The goal is to demonstrate how useful it would be to publish this information monthly as part of an open data portal.

+''' status: '''' waiting to hear from from BART to clarify ...
+1. how this data corelates to the audited financials.
+2. meaning of the account descriptions

+### Data
+The data was obtained by sending a FOIA request for the line item data for every transaction bart made in Fiscal Year 2015.
+BART delievered their response on Sept 15th, 2016, in 12 excel files containing the data.

-## Get Started
+### Get Started

 Python Users:
 All you need is jupyter and pandas to get started.